pnp/cli-microsoft365/docs/manual/docs/cmd/spo/customaction/customaction-list.md

 To retrieve list of custom actions, you have to first connect to a SharePoint Online site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.

+When using the text output type (default), the command lists only the values of the `Name`, `Location`, `Scope` and `Id` properties of the custom action.
+When setting the output type to JSON, all available properties are included in the command output.

 ## Examples

 Return details about all user custom actions located in site or site collection _https://contoso.sharepoint.com/sites/test_